katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ## Next Steps

 As next step, I'm interested in expanding efficiency-related data.
-Analyzing residential, commercial and industrial properties separately with property type-specific efficiency indicators would add more precision to predictions.
+Analyzing residential, commercial and industrial properties separately with property type-specific efficiency indicators to further segment the market.

-Looking past electrical emissions reductions, incorporating emissions data from other emissions sources would help to complete the full carbon zero forecast.
+I'm also interested in partnering to model other emissions sources to complete a full carbon zero forecast.
 These emissions sources include transportation, agriculture, industry, waste stream and energy production.

 ## Sources